lnferris/ocean_data_tools/README.md

 Before contributing, please see [Contents](#contents-1) and consider how your function fits into ocean_data_tools and its ethos of structure arrays.
 At a minimum, functions must be well-documented and address a specific freely-available oceanographic data source which can be accessed by anyone online.

-You don't have to design a new function.
+Adding a new function isn't the only way to help ocean_data_tools in bringing data to the people.
 Python, Julia, etc. translations of existing Matlab functions are also welcomed!

 ## Contents